We pride ourselves on the fact that we listen to our customers and we do everything we can to provide you with excellent customer service.

 What we will do

-If, for any reason, we are unable to resolve your complaint by the end of the third business day following receipt of your complaint we will write to you acknowledging the complaint and tell you who is dealing with it.
-We will keep in regular contact with you whilst we deal with your complaint.
+If, for any reason, we are unable to resolve your complaint by the end of the third business day after you complained to us, we will write to you letting you know what we are doing and when you can expect to hear from us.
+We will keep in regular contact with you while we deal with your complaint.

 The Financial Ombudsman Service

-Complaints can be brought by, or on behalf of, customers (or potential customers) who are:
+Complaints may be referred to the Ombudsman by, or on behalf of, customers (or potential customers) who are, at the time of making the original complaint to Unity, a:

-If you want to ask the Financial Ombudsman Service to review your complaint, you must do this within six months of the date of our Finance Response letter.
+If you want to ask the Financial Ombudsman Service to review your complaint, you should do so within six months of the date of our final response letter.
+If you refer it later the Ombudsman will not have our permission to consider your complaint and may only do so in limited circumstances.

 You can contact the Financial Ombudsman Service in the following ways: